Share:

 Jewellery in 2026 is driven by the desire for personal expression, responsible sourcing, and technical innovation.
 Buyers and suppliers must adapt to the demand for ethical, customizable, and tech-forward pieces while embracing playful color palettes and experimental forms.
 Those who invest in creativity, transparency, and sustainability will set the pace for the global industry.

-Be part of the jewellery game by visiting the Hong Kong International Jewellery Show from 4 to 8 March 2026 and let your unique pieces stand out!
+Be part of the jewellery game by visiting the Hong Kong International Jewellery Show from 4 to 8 March 2026.
+Secure your buyer pass and discover these trends first‑hand on the show floor!

 Click the following banner to grab your entry pass to the world of treasures: